Reina Bonta: Philippines

 In September 2022, Bonta received a call-up from the Philippines for a friendly against New Zealand.
 The match ended in a 2–1 defeat for the Philippines, Bonta remained on the bench for the entirety of the match.
 A month later, she was once again called-up for a training camp in Costa Rica.
 She made her debut for the Philippines in a 1–1 draw against Costa Rica, coming in as a substitute replacing Jessika Cowart on the 85th minute of the match.

 Bonta continued to represent the Philippines at the 2023 FIFA Women's World Cup.

 Personal life

+Bonta (far left) with her mother, Mia (center left) and family in 2026.

 Bonta belongs to a family of politicians.
 Her father Rob currently serves as the attorney general of California while her mother Mia currently serves as a member of the California State Assembly.
-She also has a relationship with fellow footballer Brena, with the duo marrying in January 2025.
+She married fellow footballer Brena in January 2025.

 Bonta's short film, Lahi, premiered at the 2022 Hawai'i International Film Festival.